glitchdawg/Optimised-Delivery-Routes/README.md

 Developed in Go using the Gin web framework. .

 **Frontend**:
 Built with Vue.js and Vite for a fast, reactive user interface.
+Leaflet for handling map renders and axios as the browser HTTP client.

 **Database**:
 PostgreSQL is used as the relational database, storing all core data such as users, deliveries, and statuses.